casid/jte/DOCUMENTATION.md

 ### Named parameters

-If you don't want to depend on the parameter order, you can explicitly name parameters when calling the template (this is what the <a href="https://plugins.jetbrains.com/plugin/14521-jte">IntelliJ plugin</a> suggests by default).
+If you don't want to depend on the parameter order, you can explicitly name parameters when calling the template (this is what the [IntelliJ plugin](https://plugins.jetbrains.com/plugin/14521-jte) suggests by default).

 ```xml
 @tag.entry.drawEntry(entry = model.entry1, verbose = true)